0

 Softer wheels give you more grip.
 Harder wheels are easier to slide.
 That’s just personal preference based on your style of riding.

-When it comes to surfskating, specifically, my recommended durometer range is between 78a and 84a.
+For the best surfskate wheels, my recommended durometer range is between 78a and 84a.

 However, that is actually complicated because durometer is not an objective scale.
 Every urethane has a different formulation.
 So you can have two different urethane formulas with the same durometer rating, but one will be softer than the other.
-So navigating durometer can be a little bit tricky, and you really have to play around with that and get experience with it.

 Contact Patch

 The next aspect of wheels is the contact patch, or the width of the wheel.
-Although that’s a little bit tricky because you can have some wheels that have rounded edges where the wheel is wider than the contact patch.
-But generally speaking, when we talk about contact patch, we’re referring to the width of the wheel.
+This is a bit tricky because some wheels have rounded edges.
+In this case, the wheel is wider than the contact patch.

-Contact patch matters in surfskating because the narrower the contact patch, the more nimble your carving will be.
+The narrower the contact patch, the more nimble your carving will be.

 Wheel Surface